 Success in banking is all about processing.
 No one really cares about staff development when thousands of talented juniors are queuing to join the industry each year.
 The real goal is to squeeze everybody (especially the mid-level and junior cohorts) as much as physically possible to get all the processing done.
 Accepting this way of working - and the associated management style - as normal will have a hugely detrimental effect on your ability manage anyone in a more balanced environment where the pay is lower and managers actually have to motivate people.

-Banking will divorce you from the detail of finance
+You will learn nothing about the detail of finance

 Working in banking is all about high level analysis.
 You're not going to be doing any detailed work because you won't have the knowledge, the information or the time.
-When you're a junior banker, a leverage ratio become “3.5x” - the whole rich world behind this number (debt covenants, structural subordination, the security package, the acceleration rights) is lost.
+When you're a junior banker, a leverage ratio becomes nothing more than “3.5x” - the whole rich world behind this number (debt covenants, structural subordination, the security package, the acceleration rights) is lost.
 Ignoring this world is in effect ignoring the inner workings of corporate finance itself.
+But ignore it you will.

 When I was a junior banker, I worked worked on large and small deals but I never saw a loan agreement or a term sheet.
 There are a lot of key work streams that investment bankers simply don’t deal with.
 These include negotiating legal work, supporting post-merger integration, or developing strategies for business restructuring.
 If you work in a finance job in the corporate sector or in private equity, you'll need these skills.
 In banking, you won't develop them at all.

 Of course, not all banking jobs are this bad and some people in banking are extremely knowledgeable and well-rounded individuals.
 In my experience, however, they are in the minority.
 For me, banking started my career but it was threatening to become a blocker unless I left before I became enmeshed in the system.
-I'm very glad that I did.
+I left last year.
+I'm very glad I did.

 Have a confidential story, tip, or comment you’d like to share?
 Contact: email@example.com in the first instance.
 Whatsapp/Signal/Telegram also available.